4 Social Security Strategies to Increase Benefits

 If you have less than 35 years of work history, or if there are many low earning years among the 35 years you do have but you are now earning more, you might want to keep working.
-Some of your higher earning years will bump some of your lower earnings year off the top 35 so your eventual benefit will be more.
+Some of your higher-earning years will bump some of your lower earning years off of the top 35 so your eventual benefit will be more.

 Get Delayed Retirement Credits

-You can increase your Social Security retirement income by 25 percent or more by waiting until age 70 to begin collecting benefits—even if you stop working before then.
+You can increase your Social Security retirement income by 25% or more by waiting until age 70 to begin collecting benefits—even if you stop working before then.
 This allows your benefit to accumulate delayed retirement credits.

 This works best if you use this strategy in combination with others and if you have a normal life expectancy.
 It's particularly attractive in a low- interest rate environment.
 But if you have health issues and you think you might not live past age 80 or so, this might not be a good tactic.